RUN-Collaborations/translatable/README.md

 - Not fully functional on iPadOS, iOS, or Android

 ## On the Drawing Board:
+- Import from Word Processors in certain specific cases.
 - Make available as a Progressive Web App
 - Open a project of multiple books at at a time, rather than just a single book
 - Upgrade to a Multi-lingual / localized interface

 ## Getting Started
-- There are many good translation apps and ongoing translation app projects (e.g., [Scribe Scripture Editor](https://scribe.bible/), [Paratext](https://paratext.org/), and others).
+- There are many good translation apps and ongoing translation app projects (e.g., [Scribe Scripture Editor](https://scribe.bible/), [V-Cana](https://v-cana.com/), [Paratext](https://paratext.org/), and others).
 Start your projects with such an app and use them if available font features and accompanying ecosystems can work for your reality, cultural context, and writing style.
 For any cases where there still is a remaining gap, export your work, then open it here in Firefox to access smart font features, and see if this fits your context or augments needs.

 ## Endnotes <sub><sup>... [↩](#toc)</sup></sub>
 [<b id="f1">1</b>] ...
 [Firefox](https://www.mozilla.org/) supports [Graphite](https://graphite.sil.org/).
-Other browsers do not yet do so, including Google Chrome, Safari, Microsoft Edge, Brave, Opera, DuckDuckGo, Vivaldi, with the notable exception of some Firefox browser forks such as [Pale Moon](https://www.palemoon.org/) though that one is not currently supported by the [OCE Editor Tools](https://github.com/RUN-Collaborations/translatable) utilized. ... [↩](#a1)
+Other browsers currently do not, including Google Chrome, Safari, Microsoft Edge, Brave, Opera, DuckDuckGo, Vivaldi, with the exception of some Firefox browser forks such as [Pale Moon](https://www.palemoon.org/).
+However, Pale Moon is not currently supported by the [OCE Editor Tools](https://github.com/RUN-Collaborations/translatable) utilized. ... [↩](#a1)